 IV.
-Qualification for initiation or continuation of therapy using a PIP.
+Qualification for initiation or continuation of NFZ-funded PIP therapy

-Patients applying to a center that provides the service covered by government funding should submit:
+Patients applying to a centre that provides the service covered by government funding should submit:

-- a referral with preliminary qualification from a physician working in a diabetic clinic/department - a glucometer report from the last 4 weeks at least 7 measurements per day are required (data glucometer can be read at the clinic), or a CGM report from last 4 weeks, - in some individuals with unsatisfactory metabolic control before qualifying for PIP, it is advisable to check additional information regarding the amount of carbohydrates consumed, insulin doses; sources of this information can be a self-control notebook or an appropriate application (electronic record).
-In the case of children with newly diagnosed diabetes, the qualification is carried out by a diabetologist or a pediatric endocrinologist and diabetologist employed in the pediatric diabetology department.
-The diabetologist/endocrinologist-pediatric diabetologist making decisions regarding the NHF coverage of PIP should consider the special clinical and life situations of each individual with diabetes.
+- a referral with preliminary qualification from a physician working in a diabetic clinic/department, - a glucometer report from the last 4 weeks at least 7 measurements per day are required (data glucometer can be read at the clinic), or a CGM report from last 4 weeks, - in some individuals with unsatisfactory metabolic control before qualifying for PIP, it is advisable to check additional information regarding the amount of carbohydrates consumed, insulin doses; sources of this information can be a self-control notebook or an appropriate application (electronic record).

+In the case of children with newly diagnosed diabetes, the qualification is carried out by a diabetologist or a paediatric endocrinologist and diabetologist employed in the paediatric diabetology department.

+The diabetologist/endocrinologist-paediatric diabetologist making decisions regarding the NHF coverage of PIP should consider the special clinical and life situations of everyone with diabetes.

-V. Training individuals in the use of Personal Insulin Pump (PIP).
+V. Training individuals in the use of personal insulin pump (PIP)

-Educating individuals and their families to enable them to independently manage the pump and associated equipment is essential, evidenced by a medical certificate or information card (educational scope detailed in Section 9, Point III.6).
+Education of the individual and/or their family to enable independent use of the pump and equipment (confirmed by a medical certificate or information card) (education scope in Chapter 9, point III.6).